nachoplus/tychoCatServer/README.md

 __Run the server__
 ----------

-Go to the CatServer home_dir and execute ./CatServer.py When use_fix_mpcorb='False' execute also ./updateMPCORB.py .
+Go to the tychoCatServer home_dir and execute ./tychoCatServer.py When use_fix_mpcorb='False' execute also ./updateMPCORB.py .
 This script must be running all the time in order to update the database with new asteroids.

 __Use__
 ----------
-CatServer is a regular http server.
+tychoCatServer is a regular http server.
 You visit below url with your favorite browser.
 The aim of this server is provide a collection of objects present in a sky region at given time.
 Thus date, ra (degrees), dec(degrees) and r (search radio in degrees) are mandatory.

 At the present times you can get stars from UCAC4 catalog, satellites or know asteroids.
 Output file format {format} can take this values: html,csv,excel,fits or mpc